hustcer/nushell.github.io/.ebook-pub/commands/is-empty.md

 ## Parameters

-- `...rest`: the names of the columns to check emptiness
+- `...rest`: The names of the columns to check emptiness.

 ## Input/output types: